HKUDS/LightRAG/README.md

 ```
 ### Step-2 Generate Queries

-We extract tokens from both the first half and the second half of each context in the dataset, then combine them to generate queries for dataset descriptions.
+We extract tokens from both the first half and the second half of each context in the dataset, then combine them as the dataset description to generate queries.
 ```python
 tokenizer = GPT2Tokenizer.from_pretrained('gpt2')